Mathématique: The Set of All You Don't Know

 “Why?”
 Telford asks.

 “Look at him,” Volker says, as Rush launches into another virtuosic, scalar passage, his hands running the range of the piano, fast and sure.
-“Despite everything you said—he still has the ability to belong here.
+“He still has the ability to belong here.
 We don’t.”

 David Telford looks at Dale Volker, piercing and long and hard and with his whole self.
-“You and I both have secrets,” Telford says.
+“You and I have secrets that make it hard to belong anywhere.”

 Telford doesn’t look at Rush.
-He continues to watch Volker with a contemplative expression.
+He watches Volker with a contemplative expression.
 Like he’s never seen him before.
 Maybe he hasn’t.

 “You really think you can get us there?”
 Telford asks.
 “Ahead of either side?”